-This part explains the classical understanding of traffic flow and operational performance and establishes the need for a refined approach in light of customer expectations, road operator's targets and recent research results.
-It includes details on the reasoning behind the development of principles used for adoption of Maximum Sustainable Flow Rates to plan, design and manage motorways to achieve optimum productivity.
+Chapter 1 explains the classical understanding of traffic flow and operational performance and establishes the need for a refined approach in light of customer expectations, road operator's targets and recent research results.
+It includes details on the reasoning behind the development of principles used for adoption of Maximum Sustainable Flow Rates to plan, design and manage motorways in real time to achieve optimum productivity.

-Part 2 provides guidance on the Maximum Sustainable Flow Rates for planning and design of motorways and Part 3 contains details on the capacity, productivity and flow breakdown probability determination methodologies including the corresponding measurement results and other scientific considerations.
+Chapter 2 provides guidance on the Maximum Sustainable Flow Rates for planning and design of motorways, and

+Chapter 3 contains details on the capacity, productivity and flow breakdown probability determination methodologies including the corresponding measurement results and other scientific considerations.